Divers available to dive Tuesday or Thursday mornings must be able to dive a minimum of two four-hour dives per month.

 - Must be 21 years of age or older.

-- Divers must be cleared medically fit to dive by a physician at their own cost.
+- Divers must be cleared medically fit by way of RSTC questionnaire.
+Any yes answers requires clearance to dive by a physician at their own cost.

-- Divers must possess current First Aid, CPR and Oxygen Provider certification, or obtain it within 2 months of commencement.
+- Divers must possess current First Aid, CPR and Oxygen Provider certification, or obtain it at the next certification class held here at the Hogle Zoo.

-- Must perform a Diving Skills Demonstration (see below).
+- Diver must perform a Diving Skills Demonstration to a satisfactory skill level.

-- Must be willing to sign a waiver to release the Zoo of any liability in the event of personal neglect or misconduct.
+- Diver must be willing to sign a waiver to release the Zoo of any liability in the event of personal neglect or misconduct.

 Do you have that much time?
 Is it important to you?
 We are happy to answer your questions before you make that final decision.